Our Wakes: 2016

 Is the little harbor you land at first after the crossing for the simple reason that Calvi is the

 closest town in Corsica to the mainland.
-High on the mountain you see the big walls that
+High on the mountain you see the big walls that protected

-Strangely we found several shops that referred to Christopher Columbus.
-We made some
+several shops that referred to Christopher Columbus.
+We made some inquiries and according to

-inquiries and according to some people, Christopher Columbus’ birthplace was most likely in Calvi.
+some people, Christopher Columbus’ birthplace was most likely in Calvi.
+Whether this is it true or

-Whether this is true or not we did not question further but this explains why certain shops refer
+not we did not question further but this explains why certain shops refer to this famous sailor.

 Ajaccio